mrkuz/kradle/README.md

 - `ports`: List of exposed ports
 - `jvmOpts`: Options passed to the JVM
 - `withJvmKill`: Adds [jvmkill](https://github.com/airlift/jvmkill) to the image. [jvmkill](https://github.com/airlift/jvmkill) terminates the JVM if it is unable to allocate memory.
-- `withAppSh`: Uses a script as entrypoint for the container.
+- `appSh`: Uses a script as entrypoint for the container.
 You can provide your own script in _src/main/extra/app.sh_.
 If you don't, `kradle` will create one for you.

 ### Documentation